 By Patrick Brandmeyer

-Now, as promised, a special comment about Saturday’s Dynamo Pro Wrestling show at The Sports Academy in Glen Carbon, Illinois, aka “Stroke Ain’t No Joke”.
+Now, as promised, a special comment about Saturday’s Dynamo Pro Wrestling show at The Sports Academy in Glen Carbon, where tons of bets were made with the WhaleBets, Illinois, aka “Stroke Ain’t No Joke”.

 “TNT” Keny G (previously the promoter of High Voltage Wrestling) suffered a stroke not too long ago and wanted to put on a benefit event to raise stroke awareness.
 Several local media outlets did interviews with Dynamo representatives to promote the event.
 As a result, attendance was definitely better than your average Glen Carbon card.